Automatic Enrolment as a New Elector

 If you are 17 years of age or older and an Australian citizen then you need do nothing.
 You are now enrolled for State and Local Government elections.

-You will need to vote at the next State election in March 2011 and any Local Government election in your council area.
+You will need to vote at the next State election and any Local Government election in your council area.
 If you do not you may be fined.

 What do I do if any of the information contained in this notice is incorrect?